-The table below summarises the composition of regulatory capital for the Record Group based on the audited financial statements as at 31 March 2017 The capital comprises share capital, share premium, profit and loss and other reserves - the Group does not hold additional Tier 1 or Tier 2 capital.
+The table below summarises the composition of regulatory capital for the Record Group based on the audited financial statements as at 31 March 2018.
+The capital comprises share capital, share premium, profit and loss and other reserves - the Group does not hold additional Tier 1 or Tier 2 capital.
+Further information on Record's capital management and financial resources is included in Record's 2018 Annual Report at: https://ir.recordcm.com/financial-information-and-reporting/reports-and-accounts.